-- Solve the homework exercises and show all your work on a separate notebook. - Clearly label the title of the assignment and the Question number (#) for each exercise.
-All your solutions must be clearly labeled and in order.

-- Write all your work neatly for each exercise. - Demonstrate that you have made serious attempts to solve 90% or more of all the exercises assigned.
+- Do your homework assignments in a separate notebook (just for homework). - Solve all the homework exercises and show all your work. - Clearly label the title of the assignment and the Question number (#) for each exercise.
+All your solutions must be clearly labeled and in order. - Write all your work neatly for each exercise. - Demonstrate that you have made serious attempts to work on ALL the exercises assigned.
+The answers need not be correct but you need to show substantial work on the exercises. - Turn in each extra credit at the beginning of class on the due date listed on the class calendar.